Where is Dream Home Makeover Filmed? Where Do Syd and Shea McGee Live?

 Where Do The McGees Live?

-Syd and Shea McGee spent the last 5 years living in rental homes because they had sold off their California home and invested every penny in establishing their two businesses.
-They finally bought land in Lehi, Utah – a nice, secluded cul-de-sac away from the hustle and bustle of the main city – and started building their dream home from the ground up.
-While filming ‘Dream Home Makeover’, the McGees moved out of their last rental and into their gorgeous mansion in Lehi.
-In every episode of the series, their home features quite a bit, and viewers can see the husband and wife team lovingly set up their dream home.
+Syd and Shea McGee spent the last five years living in rental homes because they had sold off their California home and invested every penny in establishing their two businesses.
+They finally bought land in Lehi, Utah – a lovely, secluded cul-de-sac away from the hustle and bustle of the main city – and started building their dream home from the ground up.

 View this post on Instagram